fabianfiorotto/quick-query/README.md

 # Quick query

-Do queries against your local databases quickly.
+Run queries against your local databases quickly.
 By default it only supports MySQL and PostgreSQL.

 ## Getting started
 After install go to View  »  Toggle Database Browser.
 [Read More ](https://github.com/fabianfiorotto/quick-query/wiki)